Speakerfile/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the kitten to retrieve
+id | Id of the link to retrieve. corporation | The corporation id username | The username of the expert to retrieve

 ## Delete a Specific Expert